 • The family’s adoption home study must be complete with a favorable recommendation from a licensed 501(c)(3) adoption agency.

-• Applicants (both husband and wife) must be members in good standing within a Christian church.
+• Applicants (both husband and wife) must be members in good standing within a Christian church adhering to the Nicene Creed.

 • Applicants must be utilizing a non-profit adoption agency.